 Here is a list of popular nearby places:

 You can browse the interactive map at the top of this post for other places.

 Over the years, I visited the HaTachana compound dozens of times.
 But the complex itself was rarely the final destination.
-Since there is parking and restrooms, the HaTachana compound was usually the starting and ending point of trips to nearby areas.
+Since there is parking and restrooms, this was usually the starting and ending point of trips to nearby areas.
 Therefore, if you are not going to an event, I suggest combining a visit to the HaTachana compound with one of the nearby attractions mentioned.

 Have you ever been to the HaTachana compound?
 Tell us in the comments below.